William Farrar (American football)

-William Farrar was an American football official, player and coach, rower, and a dentist.
+William Farrar (October 13, 1867 – January 6, 1933) was an American football official, player, and coach, rower, and a dentist.
 He was the first football coach for the Vermont Catamounts in 1897.
 Farrar rowed and play football at the University of Pennsylvania.
 On the football team he was a tackle.
+In 1898, he played professional football with the Duquesne Country and Athletic Club.

+Farrar was born on October 13, 1967, in London, Ontario.
+He graduated from the University of Pittsburgh School of Dental Medicine in 1897.
+He then practiced dentistry in Pittsburgh.
+Farrar died on January 6, 1933, at Western Pennsylvania Hospital in Pittsburgh.